block42-blockchain-company/terra-node-telegram-bot/README.md

 # terra-node-telegram-bot 🌐🤖

-A telegram bot to monitor the status of Terra Nodes.
+A Telegram Bot to monitor the status of Terra Nodes.

 Features:
 * Monitor **remote nodes**